LssLn/KeepAnEyeOnIt-Salary_Checker/readme.md

 			<li><h4>writingFile</h4>
 			Given a YEARS ArrayList, the method iterates through it and saves all its data in a txt file, created in order to save the data and making therefore possible for the readingFile method to load the already existing data.
 			<br>Everytime it's called, it overwrites the txt file deleting the old content.</li>
+			<li><h4>backupFile</h4>
+			Given a YEARS ArrayList, the method iterates through it and saves all its data in a txt file, created in order to backup the data and making therefore possible for write.txt to have a backup.
+The .txt is called after the actual time when the function is called.
+			<br>Everytime it's called, it creates a new file.<br>Future rework: delete the older backups, keep a maximum number of files, where the maximum is represented by X: it can be defined by the user, by default should be a value of 5 or 10.</li>
 			<li><h4>readingFile</h4>
 			Given an already existing txt file written by the previous "writingHashMap" method, it saves the txt file data into the YEARS ArrayList.</li>
 		</ul>